piyushxth/infinite-scroll/README.md

 ## 🛠️ Installation

-Clone the repository:
+Clone the repository.
-Install XAMPP
+Install XAMPP.
+Create the `iconic` database in MySQL.
-create iconic database in the mysql then run it on localhost:3000 or whatever you are tring to run it on then run the createTable.php script to create tables in the database To run the script go to localhost:3000/createTable.php then you are all ready !!!!!!!
+Then run it on `localhost:3000` or whatever port you are trying to run it on.
+Run the `createTable.php` script to create tables in the database.
+To run the script, go to `localhost:3000/createTable.php`.
+Then you are all ready! 🚀

 ![Infinite Scrolling Demo](https://github.com/piyushxth/infinite-scroll/blob/main/InfiniteScroll.png?raw=true)
 ```sh